daffainfo/ctf-writeup/CTFZone 2023 Quals/Under construction/README.md

 ![snyk](images/snyk.png)

-And voila, we know this package was vulnerable to `CVE-2023-26111` (You can check this [gist.github.com](https://gist.github.com/lirantal/c80b28e7bee148dc287339cb483e42bc) to read the details).
+And voilà, we know this package was vulnerable to `CVE-2023-26111` (You can check this [gist.github.com](https://gist.github.com/lirantal/c80b28e7bee148dc287339cb483e42bc) to read the details).
 Let's check the source code again

 ```node
 const hostname = '0.0.0.0';